auth0/docs/articles/multifactor-authentication/step-up-authentication/step-up-for-web-apps.md

     });
     ```

-4. If the output of the previous validations is that the user has not authenticated with MFA, then you must trigger authentication again.
-The request will include the `acr_values=http://schemas.openid.net/pape/policies/2007/06/multi-factor` parameter, which as a result will trigger the rule we wrote at [the first step](#1-create-the-rule).
-The web app in this scenario uses the [Authorization Code Flow](/flows/concepts/auth-code) to authenticate, so the request is as follows.
+4. If the output of the previous validations is that the user has not authenticated with MFA, then the web app triggers authentication again.
+The request includes the `acr_values=http://schemas.openid.net/pape/policies/2007/06/multi-factor` parameter, which triggers the rule we wrote in the first step.
+The web app in this scenario uses the [Authorization Code Flow](/flows/concepts/auth-code) to authenticate, so the request is as follows:

     ```text
     https://${account.namespace}/authorize?